adrien-gueret/jquery-connect/README.md

 ### What does "render" mean in _jquery-connect_?

-The rendering function you provide to `connect()` method will be fired **everytime** a render is required.
+The rendering function you provide to `connect()` method will be fired **every time** a render is required.
 Basically, "render" means "run the rendering function".

-A render is required at init and everytime _jquery-connect_ detects a change in the connected store.
+A render is required at init and every time _jquery-connect_ detects a change in the connected store.

 ### Connect an element to some parts of the store

 If your application is big, chances are it's the same for your stores.
 First, remember you can use multiple stores, no needs to have only one. **Please only remember that elements can be connected to only one store**.

-Anyway, an element connected to a store will be rendered everytimes a change occurs in its connected store.
+Anyway, an element connected to a store will be rendered every time a change occurs in its connected store.
 If the rendering function uses only some values from the store and not all of them, it's a waste of resources to call it again.

 Here comes to play the mapper function. `connect()` method indeed accepts as third parameter a function.
 This function takes as argument the whole state of the connected store, and its returned value will be send to the rendering function: